davidjohnwoolf/inform/README.md

 # inform

-A reader, combiner, and controller for consuming public Facebook feeds (other feeds coming soon)
+A reader, combiner, and controller for consuming posts and feeds from various sources, includong Facebook, according to your precerences.